manuelcarbajo/datascout/README.md

 conda activate microbes_gb
 ```

-After downloading AnnoDataScout define your WORK_DIR (path to AnnoDataScout git repo), ENSEMBL_ROOT_DIR (path to your other ensembl git repositories) and diamond_path (path to a copy of uniprot_euk.fa.dmnd database)
+After downloading datascout define your WORK_DIR (path to datascout git repo), ENSEMBL_ROOT_DIR (path to your other ensembl git repositories) and diamond_path (path to a copy of uniprot_euk.fa.dmnd database)

 Place a tab separated list of genomes to annotate in "$WORK_DIR/data/genomes_list.csv"
 (following the template in "$WORK_DIR/data/genomes_list_template.csv")